 Frequently Asked Questions (FAQ)

-A. As we are a competition promoting the participation of girls and non-binary students in the STEM field, we are only accepting girls and non-binary students as entrants in the Major Challenge.
-This means that boys can still register for the Science Challenge and participate in Minor Challenges as well as submit entries, however cannot enter the Major Challenge.
+A: The Science Challenge is only accepting girls and gender-diverse students as entrants in the Major Challenge.
+This means that boys can still register for the Science Challenge and participate in Minor Challenges, however they cannot enter the Major Challenge.

-A: Minor challenges are released in sets of four three weeks apart.
-You can do any 2 minor challenge (or more) from any set as long as they are done and submitted in 2020.
+A: Minor Challenges are released in sets of four three weeks apart.
+You can do any 2 Minor Challenge (or more) from any set as long as they are done and submitted in 2021.

 Q: What format should my Minor Challenge submission be?

 A: We are happy to accept most written, picture and video formats, which includes reports, photos and slideshow presentations.
 If submitting a video, please provide the link to your video on cloud storage or a video-sharing platform (e.g. YouTube), rather than submitting the video file itself.

 Q: If my child is turning ___ years old on ____ do I register her as intermediate/senior?

 A: As a general rule, we will use the start of the Major Challenge submissions (14th June 2021) as a cut-off date.
 If your student turns 9 before this date they should be entered at an Intermediate level or if your student turns 13 before this date they should be entered at a Senior level.

 Q: What is the time commitment for the MINOR CHALLENGE?

 A: Our Minor Challenge projects should take approximately an afternoon to finish, however, some projects/experiments may include observation and data collection over a longer period of time.